PROG7314-POE-SSB/PROG7314-POE-Part-2-Android-App/README.md

     -   `feature/<feature-name>`: Individual branches for new features or bug fixes (e.g., `feature/profile-settings`).

 -   **GitHub Actions for CI/CD:** Continuous Integration is set up using GitHub Actions.
-A workflow is configured to automatically trigger on every push to the `develop` branch.
+A workflow is configured to automatically trigger on every push to a branch other than the `main` branch.
 This workflow:

     1. Sets up a Java and Android environment.